Kaushikbharat/Loan-Disbursement-Case-Study-Classification-Problem/README.md

 # Loan-Disbursement-Case-Study-Classification-Problem
-ABC Customer Bank is a mid-sized private bank which deals in all kinds of loans.
+XYZ Bank is a mid-sized private bank which deals in all kinds of loans.
 They have presence across all major cities in India and focus on lending products.
 They have a digital arm which sources customers from the internet.
 Digital arms of banks today face challenges with lead conversion, they source leads through mediums like search, display, email campaigns and via affiliate partners.
-Here ABC Customer Bank faces same challenge of low conversion ratio.
+Here XYZ Customer Bank faces same challenge of low conversion ratio.
 They have given a problem to identify the customers segments having higher conversion ratio for a specific loan product so that they can specifically target these customers, here they have provided a partial data set for salaried